Prevent personal data processing privacy notice

 If you wish to exercise your rights under the General Data Protection Regulation, you may contact the Hammersmith and Fulham In Touch team at firstname.lastname@example.org or the Prevent team at email@example.com

-If you are not satisfied with Hammersmith and Fulham’s response, you have a right to complain to the Information Commissioner’s Office by visiting https://ico.org.uk/concerns/ or by calling the helpline at 0303 123 1113.
+If you are not satisfied with Hammersmith and Fulham’s response, you have a right to complain to the Information Commissioner’s Office or by calling the helpline at 0303 123 1113.

-To find out more about your rights under the General Data Protection Regulation, visit the Information Commissioner’s website at https://ico.org.uk/for-organisations/guide-to-the-general-data-protection-regulation-gdpr/.
+Find out more about your rights under the General Data Protection Regulation on the Information Commissioner’s website.

 Changes in your circumstances